hgcat-360/PotPlayer-Extension_yt-dlp/README.md

 (If a video has no submitted chapters yet, this method of skipping is not available for that video.)

 These sponsored or promotional segments are parts of the video itself.
-If a video already contains its own chapters, they may be partially overwritten by SponsorBlock chapters.
+If a video already contains its own chapters, they will be partially overwritten by SponsorBlock chapters.

 SponsorBlock provides various categories in addition to *sponsor*.
 Below is a complex chapter example ([page](https://www.youtube.com/watch?v=4Y4w5OspCDs#requiredSegment=8b288d470b4f8229e478825c2d21070e6bbdb9bc0f03d8ec12879b86d512a7b67)):